metoppv/improver/doc/source/extended_documentation/categorical/build_a_decision_tree.rst

 **Encoding a decision tree**

-The meta node provides the name to use for the metadata of the resulting cube and can be anywhere in the decision tree.
+The meta node provides the name to use for the metadata of the resulting cube and can be anywhere in the decision tree, but must have "meta" as its key.
 This becomes the cube name and is also used for two attributes that describe the categorical data: **<name>** and **<name>_meaning**::